 - Your engine oil has changed its consistency and appears slimy or thicker than usual

 In addition to these signs, conventional oils will deteriorate the longer you wait to change them.
-Ultimately, it may lead to complete engine failure or other severe issues.
+Ultimately, you’ll need an auto repair solution to prevent complete engine failure or other severe issues.

 4. Conventional Oil Vs. Synthetic Oil: What’s The Difference?

-Compared to conventional oil, synthetic engine oil has a better viscosity and is more resistant to extremely high temperatures.
-It doesn’t break down very easily, and therefore has a longer oil change interval.
-It also contains a higher quality base oil with fewer impurities.
+Compared to conventional oil, synthetic engine oil has a better viscosity, is more resistant to higher temperatures, and may provide better gas mileage.
+It doesn’t break down easily and has a longer oil change interval.
+It also contains a higher-quality base oil with fewer impurities.

 On the downside, synthetic engine oil is far more expensive than conventional oil.

-Conventional motor oil has many benefits, but the best of all is that it is substantially cheaper than any other oil.
+Conventional motor oil has many benefits, but the best part is that it is substantially cheaper than any other oil.

-Just remember to maintain a routine oil change interval, and you’ll be looking at better engine performance with adequate lubrication.
+Just remember to maintain a routine oil change interval, and you’ll have a better engine performance with adequate lubrication.